Four Reasons Why Pharma Companies Need a Serialization Intelligence Solution

 A typical process for creating reports for audits or exception handling can take many days or weeks depending on the scope of the problem being investigated, the amount of data being reconciled, and the number of employees available to work on the project.

 To manually create reports, employees first need to download serialization data from multiple sources.
-The number of sources depends on the scale and complexity of the organization.
-The next step is combining all this information into aggregate data files.
+The next step is combining this information into aggregate data files.
 Employees then need to spend a great deal of time manually reconciling the aggregated data.
-They also need to look for errors and omissions, which may be all but impossible to find manually considering that there could be millions of rows of serialization data that needs to be processed.
+They also need to look for errors and omissions, which may be all but impossible to find manually considering that there could be millions of rows of serialization data to be processed.

-A serialization intelligence solution provides end-to-end visibility into serialization processes and offers automated reporting, saving pharmaceutical companies the time, risk, and expense of creating reports in-house.
+A serialized product intelligence solution provides end-to-end visibility into serialization processes and offers automated reporting, saving pharmaceutical companies the time, risk, and expense of creating reports in-house.

 3. Serialization intelligence enables companies to demonstrate compliance with ease

-Pharmaceutical companies produce massive amounts of data in their serialization processes and face GxP requirements to maintain auditable governance controls.
+Pharmaceutical companies produce massive amounts of data in their serialized processes and face GxP requirements to maintain auditable governance controls.

 One of the biggest pain points pharmaceutical companies face when troubleshooting errors for traceability or demonstrating GxP compliance is discovering “who did what, and when they did it.”
 A serialization intelligence solution that enables flexible querying of audit log data, which covers actions from all serialization-related applications, is an excellent starting point for tracing products, users, and actions across the serialization infrastructure.